gagneurlab/drop/docs/source/prepare.rst

 implementation                character  Either 'autoencoder', 'pca' or 'peer'.
 Methods to remove sample covariation in OUTRIDER.                                           ``autoencoder`` zScoreCutoff                  numeric    A non-negative number.
 Z scores (in absolute value) greater than this cutoff are considered as outliers.                           ``0`` padjCutoff                    numeric    A number between (0, 1] indicating the maximum FDR an event can have in order to be considered an outlier.                         ``0.05`` maxTestedDimensionProportion  numeric    An integer that controls the maximum value that the encoding dimension can take.
-Refer to advanced_options_.                  ``3``
+Refer to :ref:`advancedoptions`.                  ``3``
 ============================  =========  =================================================================================================================================  ======

 Aberrant splicing dictionary